 Because consumer price inflation (measured by the HICP) largely fell short of the 2% goal (see indicators), the ECB has seen its mandate fulfilled.
 Hence, without violating its "primary objective", the ECB has been able to "support the general economic policies in the Union".
 This largely enhanced the role the central bank played for economic policy in Europe.

 Both avoiding another public default and stimulating the economy was attempted by keeping interest rates low.
-Today, even Greek 10-Year bonds trade at a yield close to just one percent - less than US bonds.
+Not long ago, even Greek 10-Year bonds traded at a yield close to just one percent - less than US bonds.